Elmer Labog

-Elmer "Ka Bong" Calagui Labog (born August 3, 1955) is a trade union and labor activist from the Philippines who is the national chairperson of the militant group Kilusang Mayo Uno (KMU), the largest trade union in the country.
-He is also the vice-chairperson of Bagong Alyansang Makabayan and the chairperson of International League of Peoples' Struggle in the Philippines.
-During the 2022 Philippine general election, he ran Independent under Makabayan for Senator.
+Elmer "Ka Bong" Calagui Labog (born August 3, 1955) is a trade union and labor activist from the Philippines who was the national chairperson of Kilusang Mayo Uno (KMU), the largest trade union in the country from 2003 to 2025.
+He currently serves as its Chairperson Emeritus.
+He was also the vice-chairperson of Bagong Alyansang Makabayan and the chairperson of International League of Peoples' Struggle in the Philippines.
+During the 2022 Philippine Senate election, he ran for senator under Makabayan.

 Early life

-Labog was born on August 3, 1955 in Bayombong, Nueva Vizcaya.
-He finished BS Biology in the University of the Philippines Diliman after transfering from BS Forestry from UP Los Baños.
+Labog was born on August 3, 1955, in Bayombong, Nueva Vizcaya.
+He finished BS Biology in the University of the Philippines Diliman after transferring from BS Forestry from UP Los Baños.
 He first worked as a bartender at the Manila Hilton Hotel in 1975 in order to aid his studies.

 As labor organizer

 He first became an activist during the Marcos dictatorship.
 Preceding this, his political consciousness was shaped by joining youth organizations such as Samahang Demokratiko ng Kabataan (1972) and Student Catholic Action (1972-1973).
 He became employed in the service industry and became officers of the National Union of Workers in Hotel, Restaurant and Allied Industries in 1977 and the Genuine Labor Organization in Hotel, Restaurant and Allied Industries in 1986.

 Labog became a full-time organizer of KMU in 1982 and became its chairperson in 2003.
 He has become a leader in trade union organizing which struggled for workers' rights which include higher wages, lower prices of commodities, attainment of basic social services, and greater representation in the government.
 He has been present in many mobilizations that seek to uphold workers' rights.
 He has also become a major resource speaker and organizer for labor unions around the country.
 Internationally, he has represented KMU and other Filipino workers in various international conferences.
+Since the 13th National Congress of the KMU, he has been designated as its chairperson emeritus, with the position of chairperson passing on to Jerome Adonis.

 He was head of the labor delegation for the International Labour Organization in 2016.
 He became head of ILPS Philippines in 2011.

 He called for justice of the Bloody Sunday massacre which has also killed trade unionists.

 In March 2022, while citing as 'positive development' the minimum wage review of the Department of Labor and Employment, Labog continued to call for a 750 minimum wage.
 He criticized the Duterte administration for only raising the minimum twice despite the high rate of inflation.